DevExpress-Examples/XAF_how_to_use_gantt_control_in_xaf_win_solution/README.md

 ### Implementation Steps

-**Step1.** Copy the BusinessObjects\ITask.cs(!link here) file to your *YourSolutionName.Module* project.
+**Step1.** Copy the [GantSolution.Module/BusinessObjects/ITask.cs](.CS/GantSolution.Module/BusinessObjects/ITask.cs) file to your *YourSolutionName.Module* project.
 Implement the *GanttSolution.Module.BusinessObjects.ITask* interface in the business class that will represents a record in Gantt Control data source.

 **Step2.** Copy the following files to the *YourSolutionName.Module.Win* project: